 Carcassonne is a unique type of game that is a lot of fun.
-Like Ticket to Ride, this game does not seem that complex on the surface.
-Lay some tiles and assign wooden pieces to the tiles for points.
-Oh, be wary young gamer - the strategy level here can be fairly high.
+Like Ticket to Ride, this game does not seem that complex on the surface: You lay some tiles and assign wooden pieces to the tiles for points.
+Oh, be wary, young gamer—the strategy level here can be fairly high.

 The goal of Carcassonne is to have the most points after the last tile has been played and the final score is calculated.
 You do this by placing your limited supply of "meeples" or wooden men strategically to provide you with the most points.